ythirion/scala-kata-logs/TripServiceKata/README.md

 - Let's fix it by using TDD (Test Driven Development)
 ![img.png](solution/img/tdd.png)
 - Implement a new behavior on `User` : `isFriendWith`
-  - By starting with a test : `"User" should "inform when users are friends" in {`
+  - By starting with a test : `"User" should "inform when users are not friends" in {`
 - Add a second test case : the passing one
 - We can now use it in our `TripService`
   - Run your tests at any change in your production code